Deleting Ads Can be Costly

 If you wish to revise an existing ad, unless the account is brand new and still in the creation process, then just open the desktop editor, copy the original ad into excel (at the same time pause the original ad), make your revisions in excel, paste it back into the desktop editor, refine it, then upload.
 The result will be to pause the original version, and create a new ad, and you can confirm this by looking in the change history.

 Still, pausing the ad (not deleting it) can destroy Quality Score Equity.
 How much equity is destroyed?
 Who knows!
 Google doesn’t provide quality score ratings for ads as they do for keywords; however, you can imagine relative quality score by looking at the relative click through rates of your ads.
 If you are stopping an ad with a below average click through rate, maybe no harm is being done.
-Conversely, if you are pausing (or deleting) your best performing ad, then the flush the toilet analogy applies to you (and “here’s your sign!”).
+Conversely, if you are pausing (or deleting) your best performing ad, then the flush the toilet analogy applies to you.

-The point is, before you go revising an ad, make sure you have a darn good reason for doing so (wishing to delete tracking URL’s is probably not a good enough reason).
+Before you go revising an ad, make sure you have a good reason for doing so (wishing to delete tracking URL’s is probably not a good enough reason).
 Generally, if an ad is doing well, don’t touch it.
-If you think you can improve it, then prove it: Just create another competing ad and let them run against each other for awhile until the truth becomes known.
+If you think you can improve it, then prove it.
+Just create another competing ad and let them run against each other for awhile until the truth becomes known.

 If you’re Mr Big Change History Man, then you should also read Don’t Delete Keywords!